klaviyo-labs/Pet-Party-Planner/README.md

 To view the profiles in a list with OAuth, create an `OAuthSession` and use the `ListsApi.getListProfiles` endpoint again.

-This application does use pagination, which isn't included in the sample application; fortunately, it's easy to use.
 The `getListProfiles` response includes a `next` and `prev` page value in `response.body.data.links` Passing this value into `.getListProfiles("listId", {pageCursor: response.body.data.links.next})` will fetch the next page of results

-## Running this Application Locally
+## Running this application locally

 You do not need to run this application on your local system.
 However, here are some instructions to set it up if you would like to try: